lemaku/docker_wildfly/README.md

 [Documentation on Docker Hub](https://hub.docker.com/r/leonkuchinka/wildfly)

 ### How to use it

+Make sure that you have the latest docker and docker-compose version!

 1. clone or download this repository
 2. copy your .war file into this folder
 3. name your .war file 'app.war'